Contextualizing Meta-Learning via Learning to Decompose: Learning Contextualized Meta-Model

-\textbf{Summary of {\scshape LeadNet}}. {\name} substitutes the posterior in Eq.~\ref{eq:mmap} with the compositional ones for SCT and MCT, respectively.
-By optimizing Eq.~\ref{eq:stage1}, we look for the concept space that satisfies the given similarity the most.
-If there exists inconsistent conceptual similarity, the model automatically assigns higher weights to others spaces to minimize the objective, which explores diverse concepts.
+{\name} substitutes the posterior probability in Eq.~\ref{eq:mmap} with the compositional ones for SAT and MAT, respectively.
+Then, during the meta-training progress in Eq.~\ref{eq:stage1}, we optimize multiple attribute-specific embedding spaces.
+To determine the similarity between a pair of instances, we look for the attribute space that satisfies the given similarity the most.
+If inconsistent similarity exists, the model automatically assigns higher weights to other spaces to minimize the objective, which explores diverse attributes.
+In summary, we contextualize the meta-model by inferring the latent attribute from the support set contexts and applying the corresponding meta-map for similarity calculation.
+The ability to make predictions based on a given context and the learned multiple embedding spaces could be used for ``downstream'' tasks.
+We choose the SAT or the MAT variants of {\name} based on the settings of the concrete application, \ie, whether there are one or mixed attributes in a task.
+All parameters are meta-learned with the sampled support and query sets jointly.

+We summarize the training process of {\name} in Alg~\ref{alg1}.
+We also illustrate three typical ways to calculate the similarity for a pair of instances in Fig.~\ref{fig:structure}, which is a key component in {\name}.
+Traditional methods in (a) do not consider the change of similarity w.r.t. the attribute, and they calculate the similarity with a single embedding $\phi$.
+Motivated by the diverse similarities under different attributes, some methods~\cite{mishra2021effectively,veit2017conditional} in (b) train multiple embeddings to measure the pair-wise similarity.
+However, they rely on explicit attribute information to select the right embedding space.
+In this paper, we propose to meta-learn the strategy to infer the attribute via the context of instances.
+Therefore, {\name} will automatically choose the proper attribute as well as the embedding space without explicit supervision.